 That brings me to the end of this month’s post.
 I’d love to hear your ideas on how you take care of yourselves, so leave a comment below!
-Check back here again next month for tips and resources on kicking off your school year!
-As always, you can find out about Bilingual Learner’s latest promotions, free stuff, or my counseling and teaching adventures by following my Facebook Page, Twitter Page, or Pinterest Page.
-And don’t forget to follow me on my Instagram Page!
+In the meantime, you can find out about my latest promotions, free stuff, or counseling adventures by following me on my School Counselor Stephanie Instagram, Facebook, or Pinterest pages!

 Source: Bilingual Learner